-Effective reading is a kind of efficient observation.
-Instead of a search area, we have a book or a text.
-Instead of an object, we have keywords.
-Reading is our main mechanism for absorbing facts and concepts so it deserves and requires a section of its own.
+Reading is a kind of specialised observation.
+Instead of a search area, we have books or texts.
+Instead of an object, there are headings and keywords.
+Rather than making sense of an environment, we are trying to understand the ideas a text is attempting to convey.
+Reading is our main mechanism for absorbing facts and concepts.

 Going from squiggles on a page to full understanding is a complicated process, particularly if there is a lot of new knowledge you must absorb for educational purposes, or your job.
 Got-A-Head®? aims to streamline that process to shorten the amount of time it takes you to learn.

 Memory is the key that unlocks squiggles on a page, opening the door to meaning.
 Your reading stimulates memories and connections between memories to allow you to understand the story or concept.
 The more your reading stimulates and the richer your source of memories, the more vivid a picture your imagination can paint.
 And, in turn, the more precise the picture, the easier it is to link new ideas to existing knowledge, which will aid retention and future recall.